The Experience of Religion

 “I wasn’t sent to the West by Christ and the great masters of India to dogmatize you with a new theology, but to teach you the science of Kriya Yoga, that people might learn how to commune with God directly.”

-The complete text of Autobiography of a Yogi is now online, at: http://www.crystalclarity.com/yogananda/.
+You can browse the complete text of Autobiography of a Yogi online at: http://www.crystalclarity.com/yogananda/.

 The One Truth Behind All Religions